fiblan/webcam-virtual-background/README.md

 This is a modified version of great and instructive [Linux-Fake-Background-Webcam](https://github.com/fangfufu/Linux-Fake-Background-Webcam)

 ## What i have changed
-* [NEW] You can use a looping video as background replacement;
+* [NEW] You can use a looping video as background replacement ("-t video" option);
 * Only background replacement, no foreground object placement, is not my goal and LESS WORK for CPU;
-* the mask is not updated every frame, more performance and no motion blur flickering;
+* the mask is not updated every frame (-m option), more performance and no motion blur flickering;
 * adjust some parameters (dilation and blur);
 * add more backgrounds [37] (thanks to unplash and their contributors);